advayta108/zenbu.js/README.md

 ### CLI

-The cli lets your agent easily control and introspect thea app.
+The cli lets your agent easily control and introspect the app.
 It also comes with tools to help manage and scaffold plugins.
 ~~~bash
 zen                     # open a new window
 zen --agent claude      # open with a specific agent